bot4s/telegram/README.md

 libraryDependencies += "com.github.mukel" %% "telegrambot4s" % "master-SNAPSHOT"
 ```

-**When using Jitpack, make sure to specify Scala version in your build**, inserting a
-line like the first one, or Jitpack will default to Scala 2.10 which is unsupported.
+**When using Jitpack, make sure to specify Scala version in your build** or Jitpack will default to Scala 2.10 which is unsupported.

 You can also pull any branch or previous release from Jitpack, [check it out](https://jitpack.io/#mukel/telegrambot4s).